-The city provides visitors with an authentic experience as it boasts vineyards, ancient mountain ranges, salt mines, gold mines, sheep stations, outback deserts and a coastline that stretches up to 5,000 kilometres.
-Adelaide is centrally located, so no place in Australia is too far to travel.
+The city provides visitors with an authentic experience.
+It boasts vineyards, ancient mountain ranges, salt mines, gold mines, sheep stations, outback deserts and a coastline that stretches up to 5,000 kilometres.

-Also known as the food and wine capital of Australia, many people from all over the world come to the city to enjoy its vivid culture.
+Also known as Australia's food and wine capital, many people worldwide come to the city to enjoy its vivid culture.

-Even when it comes to studying, Adelaide is the most affordable and convenient place.
+Even when studying, Adelaide is the most affordable and convenient place.
 Here are a few reasons why you should consider studying abroad in Adelaide.

 1. Studying in Adelaide

-Adelaide is one of Australia’s premier learning city.
-Over the years, it has earned a great reputation among international students for providing high-quality education.
-The leading innovation and research institutes of Adelaide are ranked within the top 2% of the world’s universities.
+Adelaide is one of Australia's premier learning cities.
+Over the years, it has earned an excellent reputation among international students for providing high-quality education.
+The top 2% of universities rank Adelaide among the leading innovation and research institutes.

 More than 30,000 international students regard this city as an ideal destination to get internationally recognised degrees/certificates and build a successful career.
 Adelaide is also known as the Nobel-Prize capital of Australia.

-It has produced and supported five Nobel Prize winners and more than a hundred Fulbright and Rhodes scholars who have had a positive impact on the world.
+It has produced and supported five Nobel Prize winners and more than a hundred Fulbright and Rhodes scholars who have positively impacted the world.

-Adelaide is home to some of the prestigious universities and education providers in Australia.
-The city boasts the best universities that offer a wide range of courses with a convenient environment to study.
+Adelaide is home to some of Australia's prestigious universities and education providers.
+The city boasts the best universities that offer a wide range of courses and a convenient study environment.
 The top universities of Adelaide are:

-International students living in Adelaide also have a number of part-time job opportunities.
-They can work full-time during semester breaks and for 40 hours per fortnight during semesters.
+International students living in Adelaide also have several part-time job opportunities.
+They can work full-time during semester breaks and 40 hours per fortnight.

 3. Living in Adelaide

-Voted as Australia’s one of the most liveable cities, Adelaide is home to the majority of South Australians.
-It is a civilised, relaxed city with a multicultural population with over a million people.
-Sitting on the banks of the River Torrens, this scenic place has tree-lined boulevards, wide-streets and vast areas of recreational parklands.
+Voted as Australia's most liveable city, Adelaide is home to most South Australians.
+It is a civilised, relaxed city with a multicultural population of over a million people.
+Sitting on the banks of the River Torrens, this scenic place has tree-lined boulevards, wide streets and vast recreational parklands.

-You can also take a stroll around some of the famous wineries in the Barossa Valley or McLaren Vale.
-Adelaide also offers the opportunity to explore more than 700 restaurants, pubs and cafés, serving from all around the world.
+You can also stroll some famous wineries in the Barossa Valley or McLaren Vale.
+Adelaide also offers the opportunity to explore more than 700 restaurants, pubs and cafés serving worldwide.

-For students living in Adelaide, there’s plenty to explore.
-You can have fun at the stunning beachside suburb of Glenelg or spend some time in the leafy inner suburbs.
+For students living in Adelaide, there's plenty to explore.
+You can have fun in the lovely beachside suburb of Glenelg or spend some time in the leafy inner suburbs.

 Adelaide enjoys a Mediterranean climate.
-It’s hot and dry during the summer with an average temperature of 29°C, while wet and cold in the winter with an average temperature ranging between 7.5°C to 16°C.
+It's hot and dry during the summer, with an average temperature of 29°C. While wet and cold in the winter with an average temperature of 7.5°C to 16°C.

-Away from the coast, the average temperature increases (average temperature is in the mid-thirties) and you can even expect little rainfall.
+The average temperature increases from the coast (the average temperature is in the mid-thirties), and you can expect little rainfall.

 There are high-quality and affordable accommodation options available for students in Adelaide.
-The average weekly rental price for a house in Adelaide is $375 and $290 for a unit.
-It’s also important to note that these prices may vary depending on the location you choose.
+The average weekly rental price for a house in Adelaide is $375, and $290 for a unit.
+It's also important to note that these prices may vary depending on your chosen location.

 Adelaide offers convenient public transportation in Australia.
-It has an integrated train, tram, and bus public transportation system connecting all the parts of the city including the suburbs.
+It also has an integrated train, tram, and bus public transportation system connecting all the parts of the city, including the suburbs.
 Full-time tertiary students get a concession on transportation services.